Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Motion-sensitive sleepers sharing a bed with a restless partner
+• Motion-sensitive sleepers sharing the bed

 Pros & Cons